peterhrncirik/Harvard-CS50/README.md

 ## Week 4 - Memory

-   - Volume - modifies the volume of an audio file
    - Filter - opens an image file, apples blur/grayscale/reflection/sepia filters, and saves to output file
    - Recover - searches 512-byte blocks for jpg signatures and reads them to new files